 His legislation establishing the Fulbright Program passed the Senate by unanimous consent in 1946 and drew strength from the United States’ national commitment to develop post war leadership and engage constructively with the community of nations.
 The first participants in the Fulbright Program went overseas in 1948, funded by war reparations and foreign loan repayments to the United States.
 This program has had extraordinary impact around the world.
-There have been approximately 310,000 Fulbright students, scholars and teachers; many of them have made significant contributions within their countries, including the United States, as well as to the overall goal of advancing mutual understanding.
+There have been more than 380,000 Fulbright students, scholars and teachers; many of them have made significant contributions within their countries, including the United States, as well as to the overall goal of advancing mutual understanding.

 J. William Fulbright was born on April 9, 1905 in Sumner, Missouri.
 He was educated at the University of Arkansas where he earned a B.A. degree in political science in 1925.
 He then attended Oxford University where he received an M.A. degree and was transformed by his international experience.

 When Fulbright returned to the United States, he studied law at The George Washington University in Washington, DC.
 During the 1930s, he served in the Justice Department and was an instructor at The George Washington University Law School.
 In 1936, he returned to Arkansas where he was a lecturer in law and, from 1939 to 1941, president of the University of Arkansas, at the time the youngest university president in the country.